Optimal estimation for regression discontinuity design with binary outcomes

 \section{Our minimax estimator and its properties}

-RD designs exploit a discontinuous change in the treatment status when a running variable exceeds a cutoff point.
-For example, \cite{Brollo.Nannicini.Perotti.Tabellini2013} exploit discontinuous increases in the amount of central government subsidy for a local government when its residing population equals or exceeds a threshold level.
-The target parameter of a RD design is the average treatment effect at the cutoff point and it is identified as the difference in conditional expectation functions evaluated at the cutoff point.
-Hence, its estimation involves the nonparametric estimation of the conditional mean functions at their boundary point.
+RD designs exploit a discontinuous change in treatment status when a running variable exceeds a cutoff point.
+For example, \cite{Brollo.Nannicini.Perotti.Tabellini2013} exploit discontinuous increases in the amount of central government subsidies for a local government when its population equals or exceeds a threshold level.
+The target parameter of the RD design is the average treatment effect at the cutoff point, which is identified as the difference between the conditional expectation functions evaluated at the cutoff point.
+Hence, its estimation involves the nonparametric estimation of the conditional mean functions at their boundary points.